-a.
-The level of training of the medical provider.

-b.
-The technology and advances in medicine that allow such care to be rendered in austere environments.

-c.
-The distance from the platform to more definitive care.

-d.
-The duration of the mission.

-e.
-The health and performance of the crew upon embarking on the mission.

-f.
-The type of mission, to include vehicle, mass, length of stay, extravehicular activities (EVAs), and mission objectives.

-g.
-Mission/Programmatic philosophy of accepted medical risk (Crew Health Concept of Operations and MORD).

-h.
-Medical risk of illness or injury.

-i.
-Time required to return to Earth or other fallback location for more definitive medical treatment.

-j.
+- a.
+The level of training of the medical provider. - b.
+The technology and advances in medicine that allow such care to be rendered in austere environments. - c.
+The time from the platform to more definitive care. - d.
+The duration of the mission. - e.
+The health and performance of the crew upon embarking on the mission. - f.
+The type of mission, including vehicle, mass, length of stay, extravehicular activities (EVAs), and mission objectives. - g.
+Mission/programmatic philosophy of accepted medical risk (Crew Health Concept of Operations and MORD). - h.
+Medical risk of illness or injury. - i.
 Terrestrial medical standards.

-APPROVED FOR PUBLIC RELEASE - DISTRIBUTION IS UNLIMITED

-13 of 68

 In addition to human space flight, the training environment for space flight missions also carries some inherent risk.
-Vacuum chambers, diving operations, flying operations, suited flight profiles, survival training, and other types of training may have similar risks and concerns; and thus training environments may also be discussed within the Levels of Care.
+Vacuum chambers, diving operations, flying operations, suited flight profiles, survival training, and other types of training may have similar risks and concerns; thus, training environments may also be discussed within the levels of care.